Introduction to Ora

 What is Ora?

-Ora is an experimental smart contract language that compiles to Yul (Ethereum's intermediate language) and EVM bytecode.
+Ora is an experimental smart contract language that compiles to sensei-ir (SIR), a bespoke EVM intermediate representation, and then to EVM bytecode.
 Built with Zig, it aims to provide safety guarantees through formal verification while maintaining high performance and developer productivity.

 What Works Now